ollipo/threadrunner/src/main/java/fi/utu/tech/ThreadRunner/DO_NOT_EDIT_APP.md

-There is no need to edit App.js
+There is no need to edit App.java